Channellock: History

 The company was founded in 1886 when George B. DeArment, a blacksmith from Evansburg, Pennsylvania (present day Conneaut Lake, Pennsylvania), began hand-forging farrier's tools and selling them from town to town out of the back of a wagon.
 He would spend the Winter forging tools, load up his wagon in the Spring when roads became passable, and set out selling his tools.
 When he ran out of tools, he would sell the wagon and buy a train ticket home to Evansburg.
 The business eventually became known as the Champion Bolt and Clipper Company.

 In 1904, the company moved to a 12000 sqft facility in Meadville, Pennsylvania, and added nippers, pinchers and open-end wrenches to its product line.
 George B. DeArment’s two sons, Almon W. and J. Howard DeArment, became partners in the company in 1911 and expanded the product line again to include hammers.
 In 1923, the company moved again to a 33000 sqft facility at its current location in Meadville.
 Four years later, the name of the company was changed to the Champion–DeArment Tool Company.

 In 1933, Chief Engineer Howard Manning developed the tongue-and-groove, slip-joint pliers for which the company is known.
 In 1934, a patent for this design was granted, and in 1949, a trademark for the name "Channellock" was granted, with a first-use date of May 1, 1932.

 From this point to the 1960s, the company began to focus more on the fast-growing pliers side of its business, developing improvements to the original design.
 The word "Channellock" eventually became so synonymous with their product that the company changed its name to Channellock, Inc. in 1963 to capitalize on the popularity of its product.

+In February of 2025, Channellock has partnered with Cody New and Rick Sauder of MULTY® Rack Systems from British Columbia, Canada, to expand into the automotive accessory market.
+This new partnership adds modular automotive accessories to the existing hand-tool market Channellock is known for.